 What are the challenges with the existing supply chain and how will drones solve them?

 Cancer patients on the Isle of Wight are dependent on the mainland for an ever-expanding range of chemotherapy.
 Chemotherapy must be delivered by ground courier to Portsmouth, then ferry to the Isle of Wight, then taxi to St Mary’s Hospital.
 Disruptions to the ferry service, including cancellations, delays and changing timetables, complicate deliveries and distracts staff with additional workload.
 Given the short shelf life of chemotherapy, this can occasionally result in the drug being wasted.
 It takes up to 4 hours to transport chemotherapy from the nearest chemotherapy pharmacy manufacturing unit at Portsmouth Hospitals University NHS Trust.
-Reducing this to a reliable 30 minute flight will be transformative, making available chemotherapy previously prohibited on account of its shelf life, avoiding patient journeys to the mainland, minimising treatment delays and saving staff time that can be used for direct patient care instead.
+Reducing this to a reliable 30 minute flight will be transformative, making available chemotherapy previously prohibited on account of its short shelf life, avoiding patient journeys to the mainland, minimising treatment delays and saving staff time that can be used for direct patient care instead.

 Today, chemotherapy is manufactured before the patient has been clinically assessed and confirmed to be physically able to receive treatment on the day it’s due.
 In some cases, the patient’s condition can cause the treatment to be delayed and the chemotherapy to be wasted.
 An on-demand drone delivery service will allow for a sequential process where manufacturing doesn’t start until after the patient’s assessment, enabling more flexibility for both the patients and clinicians.

 What are we transporting?

 The main focus of the trial is to transport chemotherapy medication.
 Other items may be delivered including pathology samples, blood packs, prescriptions and medical equipment.